 Source: MCP Manager / MCP Blog, 2025 | ooty.io

-AI agent deployment: A February 2026 Microsoft report found that 80% of Fortune 500 companies are now deploying active AI agents.
-These are agents embedded in production workflows — not pilots or proofs of concept.
-(Source: Microsoft Security Blog)
+A February 2026 Microsoft report found that 80% of Fortune 500 companies are deploying active AI agents in production.
+Not pilots, not proofs of concept.
+Production workflows handling real business data.

 Enterprise Adoption